 Published in back-to-back papers in the December 13, 2018, issue of the scientific journal Cell, the researchers employed a technique called protein–protein interaction mapping to probe the three viruses.
 The method uses human cells in laboratory dishes to create a map of each point of contact between viral and human proteins.

 The scientists, whose work was conducted under the umbrella of the Host Pathogen Mapping Initiative launched by the Quantitative Biosciences Institute (QBI) at UCSF, are using these comprehensive maps to target the interactions and try to kill the infection.

-“We’ve employed our systematic protein–protein interaction strategy on Ebola, Dengue, and Zika to get a better sense of how these three very problematic viruses hijack, rewire, and infect human cells,” said the leader of the two studies Nevan Krogan, PhD, a senior investigator at the Gladstone Institutes, the director of QBI at UCSF, and a professor of cellular and molecular pharmacology at UCSF.
+“We’ve employed our systematic protein–protein interaction strategy on Ebola, Dengue, and Zika to get a better sense of how these three very problematic viruses hijack, rewire, and infect human cells,” said the leader of the two studies Nevan Krogan, PhD, a senior investigator at Gladstone Institutes, the director of QBI at UCSF, and a professor of cellular and molecular pharmacology at UCSF.
 “To me, what’s most interesting is when we see the same human machinery being hijacked by seemingly very different viruses and different pathogenic proteins.”

 By comparing one virus’s map to another, the researchers can find human proteins that are routinely targeted by several different viruses, and that could potentially be involved in other types of human disease as well.

 This means targeting those human proteins—which could be considered the weak points of human biology—may be effective in treating many different diseases.
 For instance, Krogan and his team found that a drug candidate initially explored for cancer treatment can successfully wipe out the infection caused by Dengue and Zika in human cells.